imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_READ_TIMEOUT`: the maximum duration (in seconds) for reading the entire image request, including the body.
 Default: `10`
 * `IMGPROXY_WRITE_TIMEOUT`: the maximum duration (in seconds) for writing the response.
 Default: `10`
 * `IMGPROXY_KEEP_ALIVE_TIMEOUT`: the maximum duration (in seconds) to wait for the next request before closing the connection.
 When set to `0`, keep-alive is disabled.
 Default: `10`
+* `IMGPROXY_CLIENT_KEEP_ALIVE_TIMEOUT`: the maximum duration (in seconds) to wait for the next request before closing the HTTP client connection.
+The HTTP client is used to download source images.
+When set to `0`, keep-alive is disabled.
+Default: `90`
 * `IMGPROXY_DOWNLOAD_TIMEOUT`: the maximum duration (in seconds) for downloading the source image.
 Default: `5`
 * `IMGPROXY_CONCURRENCY`: the maximum number of image requests to be processed simultaneously.
 Requests that exceed this limit are put in the queue.
 Default: the number of CPU cores multiplied by two
 * `IMGPROXY_REQUESTS_QUEUE_SIZE`: the maximum number of image requests that can be put in the queue.
 Requests that exceed this limit are rejected with `429` HTTP status.
 When set to `0`, the requests queue is unlimited.
 Default: `0`